 The Employer shall acquaint all new employees of the fact that a collective agreement is in effect and introduce all new employees to a union steward, so that the steward may present a copy of the collective agreement to the new employee.
 This introduction shall take place during the first five days of employment of all new employees.
-The steward and new employee shall be afforded 15 minutes without loss of pay for such introduction to take place.
+The steward and new employee shall be afforded 30 minutes without loss of pay, and the Employer shall provide a room for such introduction to take place.